-If the shared data directory does not exist at the time of initial configuration, you can still complete the installation.
-Anzo will create the directory that is specified in the Shared Data Directory field.
-The NFS will need to be mounted in the specified location or configured as a new file connection before users can onboard data, run unstructured pipelines, or export data from graphmarts.
+If the shared data directory does not exist at the time of initial configuration, you can still complete the configuration.
+Anzo will create the directory that is specified in the Anzo Shared Data Directory setting.
+The shared file system will need to be mounted in the specified location or configured as a new file connection before you can onboard data from files, run unstructured pipelines, or export data from graphmarts.